RightOn – Inequality and discrimination during Covid-19

 In partnership with the Permanent Missions of Denmark, Norway and the Netherlands, UNFPA, the Geneva Academy, the Human Rights Centre of the University of Essex, World Jewish Conference, the Geneva Rights Platform, and the Geneva Internet Platform, the URG is launching a new digital initiative to keep the conversation on key human rights issues going during these times of lockdowns and self-isolation.

 The RightOn initiative will provide a platform for debate and exchange of ideas on topical human rights issues through regular webinars, which will take place every Wednesday at 3 PM CEST.
-The second of these Wednesday Web Chats will take place on 15th April 2020 on will focus on the issue of ‘Inequality and discrimination during Covid-19’.
+The second of these Wednesday Web Chats took place on 15th April 2020 and focused on the issue of ‘Inequality and discrimination during Covid-19’.

 The Coronavirus crisis amplifies existing inequalities and discrimination and makes the battle of ‘leaving no one behind’ all the more difficult.